Frequently Asked Questions | FAQs

-If I am leaving the University after a semester and I bought a year-long permit, can I get a refund?
+If I am leaving the University after first semester and I bought a year-long permit, can I get a refund?

 I have a night class or a job off campus and don’t want to walk to my car alone at night.
 What can I do?

 I will be using the Halsey computer lab after midnight.
 Where can I park?

-Commuter students who have a valid parking permit and are working in the Halsey computer lab after midnight may park in Lot 17 (located on Scott Ave.) by emailing Parking Services at email@example.com or calling (920) 424-4455 and providing name, vehicle license plate number, vehicle make and color, as well as the date and time.
+Commuter students who have a valid parking permit and are working in the Halsey computer lab between midnight and 6 a.m. may park in Lot 17 (located on Scott Ave.) by emailing Parking Services at email@example.com or calling (920) 424-4455 and providing name, vehicle license plate number, make and color.

 Are there any Resident Parking Permits left for the current academic year?

 How is it decided who receives reserved or Regular Resident permits and who will receive other permits?

-In last June or early July, all of the students who are signed up with Residence Life to live in a residence hall for the next academic year will be sent information via email to UW Oshkosh email addresses about applying for a resident parking permit.
+In last June or early July, all of the students who are signed up with Residence Life to live in a residence hall for the next academic year will be sent information via their UW Oshkosh email addresses about applying for a resident parking permit.
 Each student who would like a permit is required to complete the online application form.
 To be included in the permit lottery, the application must be received in Parking Services by July 31.

 Is it true I can park on campus during the weekends for free without a permit and not receive a parking ticket?

-On a rare occasion, we may need to deviate from the general weekend rules.
+On rare occasions, we may need to deviate from the general weekend rules.
 If that is the case, the campus community will be notified of the change.